emersoncloud/compilers/calculator/README.md

-#Emerson Cloud - Compiler Design - Homework 2
+#Emerson Cloud - Compiler Design
+#Homework 2
-###Internal representation for a small expression language - Application in a Calculator
+###Internal representation for a small expression language
+###Application in a Calculator

 #Overview
 The addition for Homework 2 is the addition of lexical analysis.
 Lexical analysis is the